 \subsection{Holistic Audio Representation Evaluation Suite}

 Intuitively, sound can be categorized into three domains: speech, music, and environment (sound of things, animal, nature, etc).
 Previous evaluation benchmarks either contain saturated tasks and lack coverage in the music and environment domain \cite{tagliasacchi2020pre, saeed2020contrastive}, or focus entirely on the speech domain \cite{shor2020towards, yang2021superb}.
-We introduce a new evaluation meta-benchmark, named the Holistic Audio Representation Evaluation Suite (HARES) that contains 12 tasks spanning all three domains.
-We build on top of tasks previously used in \cite{tagliasacchi2020pre, saeed2020contrastive}.
+We introduce a new evaluation meta-benchmark, named the Holistic Audio Representation Evaluation Suite (HARES) that contains 12 tasks spanning all three domains.\footnote{More details about HARES tasks and the Slowfast NFNet-F0 model can be found at \url{https://github.com/deepmind/slowfast_nfnets}.} We build on top of tasks previously used in \cite{tagliasacchi2020pre, saeed2020contrastive}.
 We exclude tasks where performance is saturated (LibriSpeech-speaker-id and MUSAN), and add widely used and challenging tasks, including AudioSet \cite{gemmeke2017audio}, ESC-50 \cite{piczak2015esc}, Fluent Speech Commands \cite{lugosch2019speech}, NSynth-pitch \cite{pmlr-v70-engel17a}, and MagnaTagATune \cite{law2009evaluation}.
-We summarise all task characteristics (description, relevant statistics and occurrences in related work) in Table~\ref{tab:hares}.
+We summarize all task characteristics (description, relevant statistics and occurrences in related work) in Table~\ref{tab:hares}.
 Each of these benchmarks has been effective in driving model development, and we propose to jointly optimize performance across domains to obtain universal representations.
 HARES shares 4 tasks with the SUPERB speech benchmark \cite{yang2021superb}.
-Our goal is to facilitate end-to-end audio content understanding, and we exclude tasks such as speech and phoneme recognition, which require the network to output features at a dense temporal resolution.
-This requirement limits the type of network architectures that can be evaluated.
+We exclude speech and phoneme recognition tasks because the labels are temporally structured and they require sequence-to-sequence modeling.
+The models need to output representations with a high temporal resolution and it restricts the types of model that can be evaluated.